 Over the years, some of the most hated logos have won people over as the rest of the branding scheme rolls out.
-Others, like Gap and Tropicana, have been canned almost as soon as they're released.
+Others, like Gap and Tropicana, were canned almost as soon as they were released.

 Read on for our guide to seven other logos we all love to hate.
 Some have since evolved or been dropped.
 And some are still very much alive and kicking...

 Yahoo's logo isn't necessarily a car crash, in the grand scheme of bad logos over the years.
 But it arrived in a fizzle of disappointment following the PR frenzy that the company tried to whip up.
 Back in 2013, a different 'new logo' was unveiled every day for a month to build the drama, and then the final reveal was... well, arguably the least exciting of all of them.

 Unlike other high-profile rebrands, it didn't make any significant alternations to the brand positioning or even the way the logo was used: it was just a skin-deep change.
 The fact that it was 'designed' by Yahoo's non-designer CEO, Marissa Mayer (with Yahoo's in-house design team) over one weekend makes it worse, particularly given what Mayer said on her blog: "I love Adobe Illustrator.
 I'm not a pro, but I know enough to be dangerous."
 Well, quite.

 There are several lessons here.
 Get a designer to do it, rather than your "dangerous" CEO, and spend enough time on the design.
 Smashing it out over a weekend isn't a badge of honour when you're a global brand.
 But also, make sure there's something worthy of a dramatic reveal before planning a month-long PR countdown – you'll only draw more attention to its inadequacies otherwise.